dzchoi/dropalt/ideas.md

 * Redefine Riot-independent #define constants using "static const" and "static inline".

-* Use a namespace instead of a singleton class for definging each thread.
+* Use a static class (having only static methods/members) instead of a singleton class for defining each thread.

 * Configure the automatic switchover feature in config.hpp.

+* Code LOG_ERROR("xxx") as fputs("\e[0;31m" "xxx" "\e[0m" "\n") that won't disrupt the texts displayed from dalua.

+* Fix: "CDCACM: line coding not supported".

 * Tips
   - typedef struct lua_State lua_State;